HIPAA Alert: Potential Data Breach Learn More

 Dr. Victor Aviles (front left), Dr. Hannah Yamin (front center), Dr. Jaffar Hilli (front right) are pictured with the North Falmouth medical team.

 Since the office’s opening in February 2008, the practice has grown steadily.
-Along with Dr. Aviles, his colleagues Hannah Yamin, DO, and Jaffar Hilli, MD, see thousands of Cape Cod residents each year, treating everything from solid tumors such as breast and prostate cancer to malignancies of the blood and blood-forming tissues, such as leukemia and lymphoma, and benign hematologic conditions, including iron deficiency anemia and clotting disorders.
+Along with Dr. Aviles, his colleagues Hannah Yamin, DO, and Jaffar Hilli, MD, see thousands of Cape Cod residents each year, treating everything from solid tumors such as breast cancer and prostate cancer to malignancies of the blood and blood-forming tissues, such as leukemia and lymphoma, and benign hematologic conditions, including iron deficiency anemia and blood clotting disorders.

 “We have a wonderful physician assistant and great team of nurses, medical assistants, and office staff – about 20 in all – and I’m very proud and grateful to say that many of them have been with us from the start,” the cancer specialist says.